-But there’s a little-used feature that serves awesome content ideas on a silver platter: Top Pages.
+But there’s a little-used feature that serves awesome content ideas on a silver platter: a site’s most popular pages.

 First, grab a competitor’s site and enter their homepage into the tool:

-Then click on the “top pages” tab.
-This will show you their most popular pages:
+Then click on the pages → best by links.
+This will show you their pages that have generated the most links.

-So when you see a page generating 100+ links, you know that it’s a piece of content that people actually care about.
+So when you see that’s generated 100+ links, you know that it’s a piece of content that people actually care about.